wgpatrick/cadeval/README.md

 **Approach:**

 - A Python script iterates over each task defined in the `tasks/` directory.
-- For each task, the script iterates through a list of target Large Language Models (LLMs).
+- For each task, the script iterates through a list of target Large Language Models (LLMs) specified in the `config.yaml` under the `llm.models` key.
+Each entry in this list defines the model's `name`, `provider`, and specific parameters like `temperature` and `max_tokens`.
-- The script formats the task `description` into the appropriate API request format for the current LLM.
+- The script formats the task `description` into the appropriate API request format for the current LLM provider.
 - It uses official Python client libraries (e.g., `openai`, `anthropic`, `google-generativeai`) to send the request to the respective LLM API endpoint.
-- The LLMs targeted for evaluation are:
+- The LLMs targeted for evaluation (as configured in `config.yaml`) typically include:
     - OpenAI: `gpt-4o-mini` (or similar small/efficient model)
     - Anthropic: `claude-3-5-sonnet-20240620`
     - Google: `gemini-1.5-pro-latest`